Calmcat1/calmcat1/README.md

 ### Hi there 👋
-### Im a DSA specialist(learning) and fullstack Developer
+### Im a API specialist and fullstack Developer

 - 🔭 I’m currently working on ...
 Leveling up my Data Structures and Algorithims skills
 - 🌱 I’m currently learning ...DSA/python CSS/JS/HTML
-- im also interested in crypto, you can check my crypto site if interested as well
+- 🌱 im also interested in finance, you can check my crypto site if interested as well
 -